nih-cfde/training-and-engagement/docs/KidsFirst/KF_2_Registration.md

 computer.

-Kids First uses their portal as a sort of catalog of their datasets, but the data stored in Cavatica, a platform for doing data analysis in the cloud.
+Kids First uses their portal as a sort of catalog of their datasets, but the data is stored in Cavatica, a platform for doing data analysis in the cloud.
 As such, at a minimum, we will need accounts for the Kids First DRC Portal and Cavatica in order to do an analysis.